Opentrons/opentrons/api/docs/v2/new_modules.rst

 ***********************

 .. note::
    Recommended for use with the OT-2 only.
+If you have a Flex, see :ref:`magnetic-block`.

 The Magnetic Module controls a set of permanent magnets which can move vertically to induce a magnetic field in the labware loaded on the module.